 Tourist season in Thailand is from mid-October until the end of March.
 During that time, the weather in Thailand is bearable, so tourists love to come.
-During off-season though, the summer months, it’s a completely different story.
+During off-season though, the summer months, it is a completely different story.

 From April until the end of September, the heat in Thailand is off the charts.
 With an average temperature in Bangkok of 93-99 degrees, for western tourists who aren’t used to that kind of heat, coming to Thailand can be miserable.

 Chiang Mai – Although still hot, in the summer months, Chiang Mai is definitely cooler than Bangkok.
-There’s less traffic and so less pollution, and this tends to make the city cooler.
+There is less traffic and so less pollution, and this tends to make the city cooler.
 Pollution acts as a heat trapper, causing the temperature to increase.

-As Chiang Mai has less overall pollution than Bangkok, it’s often cooler in the summer months.
-It’s also in northern Thailand, so is naturally cooler than the southern part of Thailand.
-Chiang Mai is also a wonderful place for a vacation as there is a lot to do – trekking, raft riding, elephant riding, great shopping, nice restaurants, a fabulous night bazaar and much more.
+As Chiang Mai has less overall pollution than Bangkok, it is often cooler in the summer months.
+The city is also in northern Thailand, so is naturally cooler than the southern part of Thailand.
+Chiang Mai is a wonderful place for a vacation as there is a lot to do – trekking, raft riding, elephant riding, great shopping, nice restaurants, a fabulous night bazaar and much more.

 Also, in the last few years, Chiang Mai has seen a big increase in air-conditioned shopping malls, stores and restaurants so, even if you find the high temperature too oppressive during the day, you can head inside and stay cool that way.